1. Tax Rebate/Relief against income tax

 4. VCT Deferral Relief

-VCT Deferral Relief is not available for investments in shares issued after 5th April 2004 For any investments that are eligible for deferral relief, this will not be captured by the software.
+VCT Deferral Relief is not available for investments in shares issued after 5th April 2004 For any investments that are eligible for deferral relief, this will not be reflected by the software.